DEVELOPMENTAL CRIME PREVENTION

 intervention will occur during the early years.

-"child friendly" institutions and communities.
+creating "child friendly" institutions and communities.
 It also focuses on the

 manipulation of multiple risk and protective factors at crucial transition points across a